proloyd/PMTM/README.md

     4. SS_latent_estimation.m: estimate latent process under AR(1) assumption, (used to generate SS-PSD).

 Instructions: Simple and easy.
-  Download all the codes in a directory and run the multitaperPsdBinarySpikes.m file, that will generate AR process, binary spiking data from it and finally the multitaper PSD estimate from the binary data.
-At the end, it will generate an overlay plot(similar to Fig. 3A in the paper) to compare it to other estimates.
+  Download all the codes in a directory and run the PMTM.m file, that will load the supplied binary spiking data and compute the multitaper PSD estimate from it.
+At the end, it will generate an overlay plot(Fig. 3A in the paper) to compare it to other estimates.